-In order to become eligible, applicants must be admitted in full standing to the TTU Graduate School , a U.S. citizen or permanent resident, demonstrate appreciation for and commitment to diversity, and meet at least two of the following criteria.
+In order to become eligible, applicants must be admitted in full standing to the TTU Graduate School, a U.S. citizen or permanent resident, demonstrate appreciation for and commitment to diversity, and meet at least two of the following criteria.

-- Belong to an underrepresented racial/ethnic minority group (African-Americans/Blacks, Hispanics, American Indians/Alaskan Native, and Pacific Islanders from U.S. territories and outlying areas)
+- Belong to an underrepresented U.S. racial/ethnic minority group (African-Americans, U.S. Hispanics/Latino Americans, American Indians/Alaskan Native, and Pacific Islanders from U.S. territories and outlying areas)

 - Demonstrate character, motivation and ability to succeed in graduate studies based on academic record and a written essay.

-Submit an application, describing your eligibility for an award and endorsed by your advisor, to the TTU Graduate School.
+Submit an application and essay describing your eligibility for an award to the TTU Graduate School.

 * List of educationally underserved/underrepresented counties are: Bledsoe, Campbell, Cannon, Clay, Cumberland, DeKalb, Fentress, Grundy, Hamilton, Jackson, Macon, Marion, McMinn, Meigs, Monroe, Morgan, Overton, Pickett, Rhea, Scott, Sequatchie, Smith, Trousdale, Van Buren, Warren, White.